 Thank you all.

-It doesn’t, however, surprise me in the least that my fabulous husband, brother and so many of our wonderful friends and acquaintances are rallying to this extraordinary feat, or that people are being so generous in support of their efforts.
+It doesn’t, however, surprise me in the least that so many of our wonderful family, friends and acquaintances are rallying to this extraordinary feat, or that people are being so generous in support of their efforts.
 But that is a testimony to all of you.
 In the words of Boris, if I had a hat on, I would take it off to you.

 For my own part, it is simply impossible to express the emotions of the last year.
 Suffice to say that I will not quickly forget reading the NHS survival rates for grade III breast cancer in the dark at 3am (even though I had been advised not to), or the days waiting to see if the tumour had spread beyond the lymph to other organs, or (and let’s move quickly to the good news) receiving the epic update that the tumour was responding and then ultimately the all clear.
 Whatever the future holds, I am already an extraordinarily lucky girl.